Is Happy The Creepiest Corporate Mascot Ever? Vote!

 The Burger King (2003-2011): This iteration of The King is so ooky he was dubbed the “Creepy King” by the media.
 He is wearing a plastic, motionless mask of a smile.
 Only people who are about to do bad things, like rob banks or kidnap you, wear that kind of mask.
 Inexplicably, he lasted eight whole years before being put to rest.
 Josh Kobza, Burger King’s chief financial officer, said “We got rid of the creepy king character that tended to scare away women and children.”
 Took you long enough.

 The Kinder Surprise Egghead: The stuff nightmares are made of.
-I never heard of this guy until I started searching for on YouTube, of course.
+I never heard of this guy until I started searching for creepy mascots online today.
+Apparently, the Kinder Surprise Egghead was so scary to U.K. children that his TV commercials were pulled off the air.
+You can still see them on YouTube, of course.